zoeskan/MCB185/unit1-linux.md

 echo "hello partner"
 ```

-Echo can also report what's in enviornment variables.
-In order to derference
+Echo can also report what's in environment variables.
+In order to dereference
 the contents of a variable, you need to put a `$` on the front.

 ```